House Doctor: History

 The show was broadcast on 24 August 1998 on Channel 5, and has run for seven series.
 The presenter for series one was William Van-Hague.

 The presenter for series two was Tris Payne, but he left the show to move to BBC One to present the daily morning show Real Rooms.
 He was replaced by Alistair Appleton for series three to six.
-Maurice then became the presenter and House Doctor, and the show was extended to 60 minutes to include gardens.
+Maurice then became the presenter of House Doctor, and the show was extended to 60 minutes to include gardens.

 There have also been a series of spin-off shows and specials, including House Doctor – Top 10! things that you need to fix to sell your house, House Doctor – A-Z of Design, House Doctor: Inside and Out, House Doctor, Designs for Living, Interior Rivalry and a documentary entitled, House Doctor: We Love You!

-The series is regularly repeated on Channel 5 in the early hours of the morning.

 House Doctor returned to Channel 5 for a new series on 3 October 2016 with American interior designer Tracy Metro replacing Ann Maurice.
 Channel 5 have ordered 45 new episodes.

-The show is often repeated early in the morning on Channel 5 usually at 4am or 5am before Milkshake! begins.
+The show is often repeated early in the morning on Channel 5, usually at 4am or 5am, before Milkshake! begins.